databrickslabs/dbldatagen/docs/source/using_streaming_data.rst

 You can make any data spec into a streaming data frame by passing additional options to the ``build`` method.

+If the ``withStreaming`` option is used when building the data set, it will use a streaming rate source to generate the data.
+You can control the streaming rate with the option ``rowsPerSecond``.

 In this case, the row count is ignored.

+In most cases, no further changes are needed to run the data generation as a streaming data generator.

+As the generated data frame is a normal spark streaming data frame, all the same caveats and features apply.

 Example 1: site code and technology
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^